Volkswagen Caddy: Models

 The Caddy is available in a light commercial vehicle (LCV) variant with two seats (Caddy Cargo) or a multi-purpose vehicle (MPV) with five or seven seats (Caddy/Caddy Life).
 There is also a five-seat model prepared for camping, with a slide-out kitchenette in lieu of the third seating row of the MPV (Caddy California).
 All versions are available with regular or extended wheelbase (Maxi).

-The Caddy Cargo Typ SB is now able to accommodate a EUR-pallet; the opening at the rear hatch was widened to 1234 mm and the interior width between the wheel arches was increased to 1230 mm.
+The Caddy Cargo Typ SB became able to accommodate a EUR-pallet; the opening at the rear hatch was widened to 1234 mm and the interior width between the wheel arches was increased to 1230 mm.
 With sliding side doors that are 846 mm, 145 mm wider than the standard Caddy Cargo, the Caddy Cargo Maxi is able to accommodate a second EUR-pallet loaded cross-wise in the cargo area.
 Maximum cargo width is 1613 mm for both variants, interior height is 1272–1274 mm, and the loading lengths are 1797 and 2150 mm, for the standard and Maxi, respectively, making the cargo volumes 3.1 and 3.7 m3.

 In July 2022, the Volkswagen Caddy received a CNG-powered TGI variant and the Dark Label special edition.